 Cottage | 1 bedrooms | sleeps 4

 The essence of Penrhyn Mawr is one of peace and tranquillity; a chance to get away from the madding crowd and relax in this quiet location.
 Therefore, it is better suited to adults, and families with older children, who appreciate a quiet environment.
+We offer a real home from home and a warm welcome.
+One well behaved pet welcome.

 |Size||Sleeps up to 4, 1 bedrooms|